 Drone Ownership in Canada

-Recent figures show that there are over 337,000 drones in Canada and the number is only going to get higher.
-The majority of drones in Canada, around 74%, are used for recreational purposes.
-The remaining 26% of drones are used by the military and commerce.
-It is estimated that the Canadian commercial drone market will increase by over 17% by 2027.
+Recent figures show that there are over 400,000 drones in Canada and the number is only going to get higher.
+The majority of drones in Canada, around 70–75%, are used for recreational purposes.
+The remaining 25–30% of drones are used for commercial, public-sector and defence applications.
+It is estimated that the Canadian commercial drone market will increase by more than 15% annually through 2027.

 Drones Weighing Over 35 kg Require a Special Certificate